kimtth/awesome-azure-openai-llm/README.md

 1. LLMOps: Large Language Model Operations
    - Pezzo: Open-source, developer-first LLMOps platform [git](https://github.com/pezzolabs/pezzo)
+   - Giskard: The testing framework for ML models, from tabular to LLMs [git](https://github.com/Giskard-AI/giskard)
    - Azure Machine Learning studio Model Data Collector: Collect production data, analyze key safety and quality evaluation metrics on a recurring basis, receive timely alerts about critical issues, and visualize the results. [ref](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-collect-production-data?view=azureml-api-2&tabs=azure-cli)
 1. [Pretraining on the Test Set Is All You Need](https://arxiv.org/abs/2309.08632): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2309.08632)]
    - On that note, in the satirical Pretraining on the Test Set Is All You Need paper, the author trains a small 1M parameter LLM that outperforms all other models, including the 1.3B phi-1.5 model.
 This is achieved by training the model on all downstream academic benchmarks.
 It appears to be a subtle criticism underlining how easily benchmarks can be "cheated" intentionally or unintentionally (due to data contamination). [cite](https://twitter.com/rasbt)